AhmedAlhusaini/AhmedAlhusaini/README.md

 💡 **Personal Quote:**
 > *I live by unwavering resilience and adaptability.
-I have One Simple Rule: Whatever, whenever, whoever, the sun also rises.
-So must we.
-Try to live, hoping this makes me die and rest in peace.*
+I have One Simple Rule: Whatever, whenever, whoever, the sun also rises , we must try to live.
+Hoping this makes me die and rest in peace.*

 ---
 ### 💼 Current Role